Betta fish are one of the most popular tropical fish in the aquarium hobby.

 Male betta fish build bubbles nests to protect their young.

-7. Male Betta Fish are Attentive Dads
+7. Male Betta Fish Care for the Babies

 To the surprise of many, nature decided to make male betta fish the caretakers of baby bettas.